Pentagon review calls for reforms to reverse spike in sexual misconduct at military academies | Federal News Network

 In a memo, Austin acknowledges that the academies “have far more work to do to halt sexual assault and harassment.”
 He says the increase in assaults and harassment “is disturbing and unacceptable.
 It endangers our teammates and degrades our readiness.”

+Elizabeth Foster, executive director of the Pentagon’s force resiliency office, told reporters Thursday that the study will set up ways to measure whether the changes are working.
+But she cautioned that “not only are they going to take time to implement, but cultural change does take time.”

-Officials familiar with the study said that while the academies offer a lot of strong programs, toxic and unhealthy command climates make them less effective.
-When cadets and midshipmen learn one thing about leadership or prevention in the classroom, but they don’t see it reinforced in other settings, it sends mixed messages about what to expect, about how to be treated and how to treat others, said one official.
+Foster and Andra Tharp, the senior prevention adviser for the force resiliency office, said that while the academies offer a lot of strong programs, toxic and unhealthy command climates make them less effective.
+When cadets and midshipmen learn one thing about leadership or prevention in the classroom, but they don’t see it reinforced in other settings, it sends mixed messages about what to expect, about how to be treated and how to treat others.

 Such mixed messages, they said, create cynicism and distrust.

-The officials pointed to the Air Force Academy’s longstanding system that treats freshmen differently and badly, promoting hazing and an unhealthy climate.
-They said those students may leave the academy with a poor sense of what good leadership looks like.
+The report points to the Air Force Academy’s longstanding system that treats freshmen differently and badly, promoting hazing and an unhealthy climate.
+Tharp said those students may leave the academy with a poor sense of what good leadership looks like.

+“What was striking was that the message was, this is okay here and this is how we treat each other,” Tharp said.
+“Unfortunately, that didn’t stop once they left their freshman year.”

 In many cases, the report says that student leaders aren’t trained or equipped to handle those issues or provide proper support to the students.